-From the studio to the stage, students will study the workings and history of the world- class theatre while developing their own theatre skills, knowledge, and practice.
-Student work will culminate in an evening of performances by students on the Abbey Theatre’s Peacock stage.
-Students will then stay on to see Brian Friel’s play Aristocrats emerge through dress rehearsal to its first preview.
+From the studio to the stage, students will study the workings and history of Ireland's world-class national theatre while developing their own theatre skills, knowledge, and practice.
+Students from Villanova will work alongside students from Irish and other universities and be taught by practitioners and professors from the U.S. and Ireland.
+Student work will culminate in a showing of final work on the Abbey Theatre’s Peacock stage.

-The program is a joint enterprise between the Abbey Theatre and Villanova University, and offers a select group of students the opportunity to study with Irish Studies scholars and Irish theatre professionals.
-Students apply and receive credit through Villanova University’s Office of International Study.
-The three-credit program is a two-and-a-half week immersion (19 days) taking place while the Abbey Theatre is between productions in early June.
-Students will also attend other performances at Dublin theatres and gain an overview of theatre in Ireland.
+The program is a joint enterprise between the Abbey Theatre and Villanova University, and offers a select group of students from Ireland and the United States the opportunity to study with Irish Studies scholars and Irish theatre professionals.
+Students from any college or university may apply and receive credit through Villanova University’s Office of International Study in conjunction with their own university.

-The program cost will be approximately $3,500.
+The program cost will be approximately $3,800.
 Students are responsible for airfare, as well as lunch and dinner expenses.
-The cost of the program covers tuition, housing, theatre tickets, inner-city bus ticket, pool and gym at UCD, travel insurance, among other things.
+The cost of the program covers tuition, housing, theatre tickets, inner-city bus and mass transportation tickets, pool and gym at UCD, travel insurance, among other things.

 The Abbey Theatre, the national theatre of Ireland, has long showcased great Irish drama.
 Emerging out of theatre societies founded by W.B.
 Yeats, Edward Martyn, Lady Augusta Gregory, John Millington Synge, the Fay brothers, and others, the Abbey Theatre has fostered playwrights and premiered productions by Sean O’Casey, Brian Friel, Frank McGuinness, Sebastian Barry, and Marina Carr, among many others.